Shopify/remote-dom/.changeset/slimy-lizards-tickle.md

 // No `myElement.onChange` property is created
 ```

 The `remoteProperties` configuration will continue to be supported for cases where you want to synchronize instance properties.
 Because instance properties can be any JavaScript type, properties are the highest-fidelity field that can be synchronized between the remote and host environments.
 However, adding event listeners using the `remoteProperties.event` configuration is **deprecated and will be removed in the next major version**.
 You should use the `remoteEvents` configuration instead.
-If you were previously defining remote properties which only accepted strings, consider using the `remoteAttributes` configuration instead, which stores the value entirely in an HTML attribute instead.
+If you were previously defining remote properties which only accepted strings, consider using the `remoteAttributes` configuration, which stores the value entirely in an HTML attribute instead.

 This change is being released in a backwards-compatible way, so you can continue to use the existing `remoteProperties` configuration on host and/or remote environments without any code changes.